Prioritizing Education in a Pandemic

 At MAF, we recognized our duty to use our platform to support students as they weather this crisis (on top of managing a full course load and a full life load).
 This is why we started the California College Student Emergency Support Fund — an effort to offer immediate relief to students in the form of $500 grants.

-Below, we’ve included a few statements shared by our inspiring Scholarship recipients that illustrate what their educational opportunities mean to them and the valiant efforts they are making to continue their education during these difficult times.
+Below, we’ve included a few statements shared by grant recipients that illustrate what their educational opportunities mean to them and the valiant efforts they are making to continue their education during these difficult times.

 “As a former foster youth, I have already aged out of a lot of programs and services that could support me financially.
 Given the current pandemic, there are few to no programs to help students in situations like mine.
 This grant would allow me to take control of my life and alleviate the burden that this pandemic has already placed on me and my family.”